How Do I Add Someone to My Mortgage? The Complete Guide for Joint Homeownership

 What Are The Potential Risks Of Adding Someone To My Mortgage?

 It’s essential to consider the potential risks of adding someone to your mortgage.
 Co-borrowers become equally responsible for the loan, which means missed payments or defaults can negatively impact both parties’ credit scores or even lead to foreclosure.
-Additionally, the added individual’s financial situation could affect your ability to refinance or sell the property in the future.
+Additionally, the financial situation of the added individual could affect your ability to refinance or sell the property in the future.

 Conclusion